alexjlockwood/AndroidDesignPatterns/_posts/2018-03-05-introducing-kyrie-animated-vector-drawables.md

     <strong>Figure 1</strong> - Creating a seekable animation from an existing <code>AnimatedVectorDrawable</code> resource (<a href="https://github.com/alexjlockwood/kyrie/blob/master/sample/src/main/java/com/example/kyrie/HeartbreakFragment.java">source code</a>).</p>
 </div>

-We can also create `KyrieDrawable`s dynamically at runtime using the builder pattern. `KyrieDrawable`s are similar to SVGs and `VectorDrawable`s in that they are tree-like structures built of `Node`s.
-As we build the tree, we can optionally assign `Animation`s to the properties of each `Node` to create a more elaborate animation.
+We can also create `KyrieDrawable`s dynamically at runtime using the builder pattern. `KyrieDrawable`s are similar to SVGs and `VectorDrawable`s in that they are tree-like structures built of [`Node`][kyrie-node]s.
+As we build the tree, we can optionally assign [`Animation`][kyrie-animation]s to the properties of each `Node` to create a more elaborate animation.
 The code below shows how we can create a path morphing animation this way:

 ```java
 // Fill colors.